eVisualUser/evisualuser.github.io/content/markdown/PrettyEngine.md

 And are kind of unsafe, but receive a lot of events, and can do whatever you want with the engine.
 Can be useful to add complex features.

+## Why Vulkan and OpenGL

+DirectX is a proprietary API, and is not open source.
+Vulkan and OpenGL are open source, and can be more flexible and powerful than DirectX.
+They are also more widely used, and have more documentation and tutorials.

+The combo is Vulkan and OpenGL also have an advantage, as you can share data between them.
+So switching to OpenGL to avoid a crash would be faster and more reliable.

+And last but not least, Vulkan and OpenGL are both cross-platform.

 ## Gitlab

 I moved from GitHub to Gitlab.